devicekit/DeviceKit/README.md

 ```

 ### Manually
-To install it manually drag the DeviceKit project into your app project in Xcode or add it as a git submodule.
+To install it manually, drag the `DeviceKit` project into your app project in Xcode.
+Or add it as a git submodule by running:
-In your project folder enter:
 ```bash
 $ git submodule add https://github.com/dennisweissmann/DeviceKit.git
 ```